FlyingCat13/GamesProgrammingProject/README.md

 Key: equip when opening a matched door to unlock it.
 Fuse: activate the fused door trigger
 Trophy: win condition item

-Further is contained in Project_Documentation_2.pdf Demonstration video is in Demonstration_2.mp4 and Demonstration_2+.mp4